 The 2020–2021 season brochure is only available online.

 No tickets to in-person events open to the public are on sale at this time.

 Will any additional shows be postponed or canceled?

-On July 1 we announced the cancellation of fall Presenting Series events and Browning Cinema screenings.
-At this time, events scheduled for the spring 2021 season are expected to proceed as planned.
-We’ll communicate any other program changes via the Center’s website, email, and social media.
+On July 1, we announced the cancellation of fall Presenting Series events and Browning Cinema screenings and the cancellation of spring events on November 10.
+When they become known, we’ll communicate plans for the 2021–2022 season via the Center’s website, email, and social media.

 How do you handle refunds?

-If a paid, ticketed event is canceled or postponed to protect public and community health you may request the Ticket Office place those funds on your DPAC account for future use or process a refund to the original method of payment.
+If a paid, ticketed event is canceled or postponed to protect public and community health, those funds are automatically placed on your DPAC account for future performance.
+Patrons may request a refund to the original method of payment if they prefer.
 Refer to Ticket Information for details.